YM1587/conway-game-of-life/README.md

 - Simple terminal-based visualization.
 - Wrapping edges (toroidal grid).
 ## Requirements
-- Python 3.x
+- Python 3.x.
-- Works on Linux, macOS, and Windows (terminal support required)
+- Works on Linux, macOS, and Windows (terminal support required).
 ## Rules of the Game
 Each cell can be either alive (#) or dead ( ).
 For each generation:
 - A live cell with 2 or 3 live neighbors survives.